erroronline1/caro/readme.md

 > O.Auth_7 The application MUST implement measures to make it more difficult to try out login parameters (e.g. passwords).

-* This is not reasonable for the application used within a network environment not accessible from the web and on shared devices.
+* The login form is returned from the web api where a delay is implemented in case of faulty logins.

 > O.Auth_8 If the application was interrupted (put into backend operation), a new authentication MUST be carried out after an appropriate period (grace period) has expired.